 Mention “fishing village” to many Jefferson Parish locals, and the first thing that might come to their mind is Lafitte.
 Also known as Jean Lafitte, the city was named for the legendary pirate and privateer who assisted Andrew Jackson in the Battle of New Orleans, one of the final episodes of the War of 1812.
 Lafitte residents live and breathe the fishing industry, which is evident when driving down streets where boats aplenty are parked beneath houses built on high piers.
-There’s no shortage of saltwater fishing outfitters here, who can get you deep into the brackish (saltwater and freshwater-mixed) swamps to catch redfish and speckled trout.
+There are no shortage of saltwater fishing outfitters here, who can get you deep into the brackish (saltwater and freshwater-mixed) swamps to catch redfish and speckled trout.

 8. Uncle Sam Jam

 In honor of the nation’s founding, Jefferson Parish puts on the Uncle Sam Jam in Lafreniere Park in the heart of Metairie.
-The park is a massive green space where families unwind, cook out and play, and on July 3, the atmosphere will be enhanced with fireworks and live music by the likes of Cajun music legend Marc Broussard.
+The park is a massive green space where families unwind, cookout and play, and on July 3, the atmosphere will be enhanced with fireworks and live music by the likes of Cajun music legend Marc Broussard.

 9. Jefferson Parish Oyster Trail

 Fact: 70 percent of oysters caught in the U.S. come from the Gulf Coast.
 Many of those harvested come from Louisiana, and Jefferson Parish is home to some of the state’s main oyster grounds.
-It makes sense, then, that the parish has a series of restaurants specializing in the delicacy, each of which feature three-foot-tall, hand-painted oyster sculptures.
+It makes sense, then, that the parish has a series of restaurants specializing in the delicacy, each of which features three-foot-tall, hand-painted oyster sculptures.
 Twenty-three restaurants participate in the program.
 Some local favorites include Acme Oyster House, Deanie’s Seafood, Don’s Seafood and Perino’s Boiling Pot.